sara-sabr/ITStrategy/presentations/en/SLF.md

 - Adoption of Open Source, as a philosophy
 - Empowering employees
 - Automation to allow staff to focus on meaningful work
+- Enable IITB teams to design for users with users, iterate and improve frequently

 Link to [Strategy Map](https://sara-sabr.github.io/ITStrategy/strategy-summary.html)